This article examines audience demographics across major social media platforms, drawing on social media statistics to provide context.

 27.

-Instant messaging and social networks are the top digital properties that around 95% of internet users have either visited or used.
+Instant messaging and social networks are the top digital properties that around 95% of internet users have either visited or used, reflecting social media statistics.

 Other prominent ones include search engines, shopping-related properties, navigation, and mail, which more than half of internet users agree to use.
 There are some specific activities like Investing, Sports, and Games, which have their fan base as well.